Provider Alert: MTI Discount "Contract"

 You read that right — MTI asserts that the provider agrees to its payment terms by simply receiving the faxed authorization document and rendering the services listed.

-In California, no provider can treat an injured worker until the employer’s Utilization Review (UR) declares the proposed treatment medically necessary.
-MTI’s document arguably contorts UR by implying that authorization depends on the provider accepting onerous payment terms — a potentially dark new twist in UR and injured workers’ access to treatment.
+In many states, no provider can treat an injured worker in the workers’ compensation system until obtaining prior authorization for the proposed treatment.
+MTI’s document arguably contorts this prior authorization process by implying that authorization depends on the provider accepting onerous payment terms — a potentially dark new twist in prior authorization and injured workers’ access to treatment.

 We do not know whether CCSF is aware that MTI is sending these questionable, conditional authorization documents on CCSF’s behalf.
 However, all physicians should carefully review the following information and be on high alert for similar documents.